Top priority: Revoke the Comstock Act

 Personal Statement on Religion

 I am not part of any organized religion.
-One might argue that I only have a creed, not a religion.

 Policy Statement on Religion